bertotuxedo/n3fjp-map/README.md

 If QRZ credentials are supplied, the app performs lookups for non-local stations to supplement grid and location data.
 Sessions are cached and refreshed automatically; missing or invalid credentials simply skip QRZ lookups.

 ## Troubleshooting tips
-- Ensure the Docker host can reach the Windows machine on both TCP ports (API `1100` and status/chat `1000`) or disable the one you aren't using.
+- Ensure the Docker host can reach the Windows machine on the TCP port (default `1100`).
 - If no contacts appear, verify the N3FJP API is enabled and the API version is ≥ 2.2.
 - Review `docker compose logs` for connection or QRZ errors.